Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"It’s best thought of as a service and enabling role where you orchestrate people to bring out their best collectively."
+"It’s best thought of as a service and enabling role where you orchestrate people and bring out their best collectively."

-"If you’re a product manager, you don’t do much design work anymore; you step away from the Figma."
+"If you’re a product manager, you don’t do very much design work anymore; you care about it but step away from the Figma."

 Or choose a question: